MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Denmark/denmark-local-functionality.md

 ## Future legislation requirements being investigated

-Currently, there are no additional upcoming regulatory features or requirements, outside of the new Danish bookkeeping act already mentioned in **Feature Availability**.
-If you are aware of any additional upcoming regulatory features, submit a [Regulatory Feature Alert](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbRwkeauYiJKZOpJ0CtKuVmJlURURaMlQ4Rk05UFY4NkVEOTA0MUU5WThXSC4u).
+Currently, there are no additional upcoming regulatory features or requirements, outside of the new Danish bookkeeping act already mentioned in [**Feature Availability**](denmark-local-functionality#feature-availability).
+If you're aware of any additional upcoming regulatory features, submit a [Regulatory Feature Alert](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbRwkeauYiJKZOpJ0CtKuVmJlURURaMlQ4Rk05UFY4NkVEOTA0MUU5WThXSC4u).

 ## See Also